carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/modernize-use-auto.rst

 Frequently, when a variable is declared and initialized with a cast, the variable type is written twice: in the declaration type and in the cast expression.
-In this cases, the declaration type can be replaced with ``auto`` improving readability and maintainability.
+In this case, the declaration type can be replaced with ``auto`` improving readability and maintainability.

 .. code-block:: c++